 DCS Policy Manager Rebecca Krumm addressed the topic of COVID vaccines for congregate settings and their staff, and any policy changes related to COVID vaccines.
-Ms. Krumm informed the Committee that DCS has not had any updates to DCS policy regarding the COVID vaccine
+Ms. Krumm informed the Committee that DCS has not had any updates to DCS policy regarding the COVID vaccine nor vaccines in general.

-Barriers for Kinship families to get Foster Care license -
+• Barriers for Kinship families to get Foster Care license -